Robustifying Token Attention for Vision Transformers: Introduction

-In this paper, we intend to address the token overfocusing issue from two perspectives.
-First, we encourage output tokens to not only focus on individual input tokens but take into account the local neighborhood around these tokens, in order to make more tokens (columns) contribute meaningful information.
+\yong{ To this end, we encourage the attention module to focus on diverse input tokens.
+This can be achieved by \emph{changing the patterns in both columns and rows} of an attention map, which motivates the two key components of our method.} First, \yong{when comparing attention columns in Figure~\ref{fig:token_overfocusing}, very few tokens are important, leading to a fragile attention.} To address this, we encourage output tokens to not only focus on individual input tokens but take into account the local neighborhood around these tokens, in order to make more tokens (columns) contribute meaningful information.
 Intuitively, an individual token itself may not be important but can be enhanced by aggregating the information from potentially important tokens located within its neighborhood.
 We achieve this using a learnable average pooling mechanism applied to each input token to aggregate information before computing self-attention.
-Second, we want to diversify the set of input tokens (columns) that the output tokens (rows) rely on.
+Second, \yong{when comparing attention rows in Figure~\ref{fig:token_overfocusing}, most output tokens focus on the same input tokens.
+Once these tokens are distorted, the whole attention may fail.} To address this issue, we seek to diversify the set of input tokens (columns) that the output tokens (rows) rely on.
 We achieve this using a loss that explicitly penalizes high cosine similarity across rows.
 In Figure~\ref{fig:token_overfocusing}, the combination of these techniques leads to more balanced attention across columns and more diverse attention across rows.
 More critically, these attention maps are more stable in the light of image corruptions.
 Again, we quantitatively confirm this on ImageNet using the cosine similarity which is significantly higher.